mmbmf1/mmbmf1/posts/input-validation-patterns.md

 ## The Solution

 Validate in the API layer before database operations.
+Check data types, formats, and constraints before sending queries to PostgreSQL.
+This catches errors early and provides clear, actionable feedback to API consumers.
+Use validation libraries like Zod for type-safe validation that integrates seamlessly with TypeScript.

 **Manual validation:**
 ```typescript